MJPA/kohana-minifier/README.md

 ## SASS / SCSS support
 SASS / SCSS support is provided by [PHPSass](https://github.com/MJPA/phpsass) automatically for files ending in either `.scss` or `.sass`.

-## TODO
-Allow configuration of cssmin/jsmin/phpsass.

-Allow adding a string of CSS / JS rather than just files.

-Allow external files to be included.